jbshin-gemiso/mozilla-hubs-installation-detailed/README_ENG_V2.md

 #### Elixir and Erlang (Elixir 1.12 and erlang version 23)

-You can install it by following this [tutorial] (https://www.pluralsight.com/guides/installing-elixir-erlang-with-asdf).
+You can install it by following this [tutorial](https://www.pluralsight.com/guides/installing-elixir-erlang-with-asdf).

 Note the versions of Elixir (version 1.12) and erlang (version 23).
 If you install a different version, it may not be supported or there may be compatibility issues.